chrismperso/circleci-hello-world-nodejs/README.md

 <br />

-A simple node.js "hello world" app to demo Continuous Integration &amp; Deployment (CI/CD) on Circle-CI!
+CD chnaged A simple node.js "hello world" app to demo Continuous Integration &amp; Deployment (CI/CD) on Circle-CI!

 To see where this is _used_ `GOTO`: https://github.com/dwyl/learn-circleci :wink: